Lotte Reiniger

 Before data cleaning and transformation

-The data sets are very heterogeneous – only five films have the exact same title in all three datasets.
+The datasets are very heterogeneous – only five films have the exact same title in all three datasets.
 All other entries need to be reconciled and cleaned up.

 What can’t the datasets tell us?